HLBarker/LegislativeDiversity/README.md

 3. What is the relationship between diversity in state legislatures and diversity in the state populace?
    * Do state legislators reflect the diversity of the population they are supposed to represent?
-     * Analysis = I will use multivariate correlation (Procrustes) to determine how much of the variation in diversity in the state populace is explained by the diversity in the state legislatures.
-I will also use euclidean distance to determine how different these two populations are from each other.
+     * Analysis = I will use multivariate correlation (Procrustes) to determine how much of the variation in diversity in the state legislatures is explained by the diversity in the state populace.
+I will also use euclidean distance to determine how different these two populations are from each other across states.

 4. How does gerrymandering influence legislature diversity?
    * Case study with Wisconsin (partisan gerrymander) and North Carolina (racial gerrymander)